intel/optimized-cloud-recipes/README.md

 6. Ready to be Integrated into Intel® Cloud Optimization Modules for HashiCorp Terraform using Cloud Cloud-Init integration.
 See [GCP Module example](https://github.com/intel/terraform-intel-gcp-vm/tree/main/examples/gcp-linux-with-aikit)).
 7. Can also be used directly on their own(see usage on each recipe).

-**Currently out-of-scope for OCRs:**
+**Currently out-of-scope:**

-1. Physical on-prem hardware configuration.
+1. Physical on-prem hardware configuration
-2. Defining tuning parameters/knobs and values that are required to optimize a workload.
-3. Benchmarking.
+2. Benchmarking

-**Note: OCRs focus on the enablement of Intel Technologies and often will include a demo but are not meant to be a benchmarking tool.**
+**Note: Intel Cloud Optimized Modules for Ansible focus on the enablement of Intel Technologies and often will include a demo but are not meant to be a benchmarking tool.**

 **Intel is working on a separate benchmarking repository called [Workload Services Framework](https://github.com/intel/workload-services-framework) that will consume these recipes and provide benchmarking capabilities.**

 ## Value

-The primary goal of OCRs is to simplify and accelerate the enablement of Intel® Technologies on public cloud VMs.
+The primary goal of Intel Cloud Optimized Modules for Ansible is to simplify and accelerate the enablement of Intel® Technologies on public cloud VMs.

-## Examples of Recipes
+## Examples of Intel Cloud Optimized Modules for Ansible

 Some examples of technologies that can be enabled and optimized are: